sg893052/sonic-buildimage/system/system-ready.md

 ### 2.3.2 SONiC Host services:
-- Identified host services will be monitored for its running status.
+- Host services that are in loaded and active state will be monitored for its running status.
-- Will have HOST_SERVICE table in CONFIG_DB fed from a new json file with host service details, for a purpose similar to FEATURE table of CONFIG_DB.
-- Each Host service need to set the UP_STATUS flag in STATE_DB's HOST_SERVICE table as similar to Docker service.

 ### 2.3.3 PortInitDone Status:
-- Instead of reading PortInitdone status from APPL_DB's PORT_TABLE, read it from STATE_DB's PORT_INI_TABLE.
-- Enhance to get the actual Port closest ready status.
-- If respective services mark its UP_STATUS considering Port ready status, then there is no separate logic check needed by system monitoring tool.
+- Respective services should mark its UP_STATUS considering Port ready status
+- Hence there is no separate logic check needed by system monitoring tool.

 ### 2.3.4 Core system status: